sarahliu-mma/Survival_Analysis/README.md

 ### Final Submission

 Survival functions were predicted for all test zones and converted into the four required probability columns (`prob_12h`, `prob_24h`, `prob_48h`, `prob_72h`).

+---

+## Limitations

+- **Small sample size:** With only 221 training rows and ~51 events, the model has limited statistical power.
+Coefficient estimates are unstable, and assumption tests (e.g., Schoenfeld residuals) should be interpreted cautiously.
+- **Proportional hazards assumption:** The Cox model requires hazard ratios to remain constant over time.
+While checks looked reasonable, this assumption is difficult to validate reliably on a dataset this small.
+- **Single model:** The current pipeline relies solely on Cox PH, which is a linear model.
+It may not capture non-linear relationships or complex feature interactions present in the data.

+---

+## Future Work

+- **Random Survival Forest (RSF):** RSF makes no proportional hazards assumption and naturally handles non-linear relationships and feature interactions.
+It is a strong candidate to replace or complement the Cox baseline.
+- **XGBoost/LightGBM with Cox objective:** Gradient boosted models with a Cox loss function can capture complex patterns while remaining computationally efficient on small datasets.
+- **Ensembling:** Averaging risk scores from Cox PH, RSF, and a boosted survival model could reduce variance and improve generalization.